EducationalTestingService/rsmtool/doc/column_selection_rsmtool.rst

     feature2,1,1,-
     feature3,1,0,+

-Then, in order to use feature subset "A" (``feature2`` and ``feature3``) in an experiment with the sign of ``feature3`` flipped appropriately (multiplied by -1) to ensure positive correlations with score and positive model coefficients, we need to set the following three fields in our experiment configuration file:
+Then, in order to use feature subset "A" (``feature2`` and ``feature3``) in an experiment with the sign of ``feature3`` flipped appropriately (multiplied by -1) to ensure positive correlations with score, we need to set the following three fields in our experiment configuration file:

 .. code-block:: javascript